jberesford-fe/tiDML/README.md

 The goal of tiDML is twofold:

-1. Ease of use: provide a straightforward way to run Double Machine Learning (DML) in R. Users only need to specify their data and a model type (e.g. random forest, GLM).
+1. Simple first pass: provide a straightforward way to run Double Machine Learning (DML) in R. Users only need to specify their data and a model type (e.g. random forest, GLM).
 With defaults set to sensible values, it’s a quick first pass to ask: “do my OLS results change materially under DML?”

-2. Integration with tidymodels: offer a flexible framework for users who want more control.
+2. Full control of both stages, in a tidymodels setting: offer a flexible framework for users who want to define and examine both stages of the DML process.
 First- and second-stage models can be defined as parsnip models, preprocessing can be handled through workflows, and custom nuisance models can be slotted in easily.

 In short, tiDML lets you do DML the way a tidymodels user would expect.

 ## Installation